nengo/nengo-mpi/docs/installation.rst

     sudo apt-get install libboost-dev libatlas-base-dev

-Installing MPI depends on which implementation you want to use.
+Installing MPI depends on which implementation you want to use:

 #. **OpenMPI** - On Ubuntu 14.04 and later the following should be sufficient for getting obtaining OpenMPI and the remaining requirements: ::